SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 ##### passive and antipassive.

-The passive voice is the passivelike voice for nominative-accusative languages.
+»⟮The passive voice⟯« is ⟮＿the passivelike voice＿⟯ for ⟮＿nominative-accusative＿⟯ morphosyntactic alignments.
-The antipassive voice is the passivelike voice for ergative-absolutive languages.
+»⟮The antipassive voice⟯« is ⟮＿the passivelike voice＿⟯ for ⟮＿ergative-absolutive＿⟯ morphosyntactic alignments.
-The passive voice demotes A1 and A2 -> A1.
-The antipassive voice demotes A2 and A1 -> A1.
+»⟮The passive voice⟯« ⟮＿demotes＿ A1⟯ and ⟮A2 → A1⟯.
+»⟮The antipassive voice⟯« ⟮＿demotes＿ A2⟯ and ⟮A1 → A1⟯.
-Both the passive and antipassive voice result in C2 -> C1.
+Both ⟮＿the passive＿⟯ and ⟮c_;＿antipassive voice＿⟯ result in ⟮C2⟯ → ⟮c_;C1⟯.
-For both the passive and antipassive voice, the item that is not demoted keeps its thematic role.
-Thus, the passive voice can also be said to make the subject into a patient.
+⟮＿The passive voice＿⟯ can equivalently be said to make ⟮＿the subject＿⟯ into ⟮＿a patient＿⟯.

 ##### middle

-The middle voice is a passivelike voice where A1 is both the agent and the patient.
+»⟮The middle voice⟯« is ⟮＿a passivelike voice＿⟯ where ⟮A1⟯ is ⟮both ＿the agent＿ and ＿the patient＿⟯.
-Grammatical voice is generally realized on verbs/VPs.
-The mediopassive voice is a grammatical voice that merges the middle voice and the passive voice.
+»⟮The mediopassive voice⟯« is ⟮＿a grammatical voice＿⟯ that ⟮merges ＿the middle voice＿ and ＿the passive voice＿⟯.

 #### valency = 1

-The impersonal passive voice is the only passivelike voice which applies to monovalent verbs.
+»⟮The impersonal passive voice⟯« is ⟮the only ＿passivelike voice＿⟯ which applies to ⟮＿monovalent verbs＿⟯.
-The impersonal passive voice reduces the valency of an monovalent verb to zero.
+»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿argument＿ of ＿monovalent verbs＿⟯.
-Some languages may achieve an effect similar to the impersonal passive voice by inserting a dummy element.
+Languoids often achieve an effect similar to ⟮＿the impersonal passive voice＿⟯ by ⟮inserting a ＿dummy element＿⟯.